okeefm/s3g/doc/s3g_protocol.markdown

 Response (0 bytes)

 ## 140 - Set extended position
-Reset the current position of the axes to the given values.
+reset the current position of the axes to the given values.

 Payload